RevenyouIO/Bots-Lab/README.md

 on the Mac, when you have installed brew, you must first execute the command `brew install ta-lib`.
 Only then can you install TA-Lib.

+### Install your libraries locally or globally (not both!):
-You can choose to install your libraries locally or globally (not both!):
+You can choose to install your libraries locally or globally, but not both.
+When installing them locally you will avoid possible conflicting depencies.

 ### Install libraries globally with requirements.txt
 Steps: